thehackersbrain/thbos/README.md

 8. Added hexadecimal printing function
 9. Fixed binary printing for zero values
 10. Increased stack from 4KB to 16KB
+11. Added zig in the mix for additional or expermental things

 ## Requirements